 Memory Prompts

 Gratitude Prompts 6.
-What sacrifice did they make that you only understand now as an adult?
-7. What’s one thing about the way they raised you that you’re repeating with your own kids?
+What sacrifice did they make that you only understand now that you are an adult?
+7. What’s one thing about the way they raised you that you are repeating with your own kids?
 8. When did they show up for you at exactly the right moment?
-9. What’s something they said years ago that stuck with you?
+9. What’s something they said years ago that has stuck with you?
 10. How did they shape who you are today?

 Life Update Prompts 11.
 What would make them laugh about your week?
-12. What’s something new your kids are into that they’d find interesting?
+12. What’s something new your kids are into that they would find interesting?
 13. What’s a recent moment that reminded you of them?
-14. What project are you working on that they’d have an opinion about?
-15. What’s the best thing that happened to you this month?
+14. What project are you working on that they would have an opinion about?
+15. What’s the best thing that has happened to you this month?

 If you’re also struggling with what to talk about on the weekly phone call, many of these prompts work just as well for conversations.